 7. Edinburgh, Scotland

 Edinburgh’s world-famous Hogmanay is a huge festival comprising of Ceilidh dances, a torchlight procession, concerts, street parties and more!
 Last year the 3-day festival was a complete sell-out with over 148,000 revellers from over 70 countries joining celebrations throughout the capital.

 8. Goa, India

 Goa is India’s coastal ‘party state’ so, as you can imagine, it does New Year’s Eve very well.
 You could be on Anjuna Beach dancing around a bonfire and watching the fireworks explode over the sea.
 January is one of the best times to holiday in Goa because the weather is a bit cooler (25°C) and there is barely any rainfall.

 9. Bangkok, Thailand

-In Thailand they know how to throw a party and New Years Eve is just another reason to enjoy yourself on the streets of Bangkok.
-Celebrations last long into the night, with a series of events to keep the party going including lighting lanterns and the descent of the Bamgkok Ball at midnight.
+In Thailand, they know how to throw a party and New Year's Eve is just another reason to enjoy yourself on the streets of Bangkok.
+Celebrations last long into the night, with a series of events to keep the party going including lighting lanterns and the descent of the Bangkok Ball at midnight.